 Immediate family members of exposed workers may have also been at risk if they were exposed to asbestos carried home on the work clothing.

-- Individuals injured by asbestos who have been diagnosed with an asbestos-related disease may be eligible to make a claim.
+- Individuals injured by asbestos who have been diagnosed with an asbestos-related disease may be eligible to make asbestos claims.
 Legal action must be taken within 3 years of when you knew (by virtue of a medical diagnosis) or should have known (due to symptoms) of your asbestos disease.

 - The executor of the estate of a person who has died from an asbestos-related disease may be eligible to make a claim.
 Generally, legal action must be taken within 3 years from the date of death.

-- A family member exposed in a secondary manner (for example, through asbestos fibres brought home on clothes by a parent who worked in an asbestos environment) may also be eligible to make a claim.
+- A family member exposed in a secondary manner (for example, through asbestos fibres brought home on clothes by a parent who worked in an asbestos environment) may also be eligible to make asbestos claims.

 Questions about asbestos claims